-AKUA Mind and Body provides multiple levels of care for adult males and females who are struggling with a mental health disorder, a substance abuse disorder or a co-occurring disorder.
-The treatment team at AKUA Mind and Body offers a combination of clinical excellence and compassion while integrating evidenced-based western medicine with eastern holistic approaches.
-We provide individual treatment plans in order to cater to each client’s unique needs in order to pave the road for a successful recovery.
-From detoxification and residential treatment to partial hospitalization and intensive outpatient therapy, AKUA offers state of the art treatment for a wide variety of mental health and addiction disorders.
+AKUA Mind and Body provides multiple levels of care for adult men and women who are struggling with a mental health disorder, a substance abuse disorder, or co-occurring disorders.
+The treatment team at AKUA Mind and Body offers a combination of clinical excellence and compassion, integrating evidenced-based Western medicine with Eastern holistic approaches.
+They tailor individual treatment plans to each client’s unique needs, paving the road to a successful recovery.
+From detoxification and residential treatment, to partial hospitalization and intensive outpatient therapy, AKUA offers state-of-the-art treatment for a wide variety of mental health and addiction disorders.

 Detoxification refers to the elimination of drugs and/or alcohol from the body in a controlled setting.
-Detoxification is the initial stage of substance abuse treatment and clients can be given prescription medications to ease the physical side effects of withdrawal during this detoxification process.
-These medications are given to lessen the side effects of withdrawal symptoms most commonly for opioid abuse, alcohol abuse and benzodiazepine abuse.
-Clients who are struggling with a substance abuse disorder of any kind should undergo detoxification before they can integrate into a long-term drug and alcohol treatment program to address their underlying triggers and possible co-occurring mental health disorders.
+Detoxification is the initial stage of substance abuse treatment.
+Clients can be given prescription medications to ease the physical side effects of withdrawal during this detoxification process.
+Medication-assisted treatment (MAT) is commonly used for individuals struggling with opioid abuse, alcohol abuse, and benzodiazepine abuse.
+Clients who are suffering from a substance abuse disorder of any kind should undergo detoxification first.
+Then, they can transition into a long-term drug and alcohol treatment program to address underlying triggers and possible co-occurring mental health disorders.

-Residential treatment is a high-level level of care offered at AKUA Mind and Body and provides around the clock treatment for clients who are struggling with a severe mental health disorder or substance abuse disorder.
-Clients who undergo residential treatment live at the treatment facility and undergo daily psychotherapy sessions for an average of 6 hours a day, depending on the specific treatment program.
-Residential treatment usually lasts on average 30-90 days and during this time clients undergo group therapy, individual therapy and family therapy.
-After successfully completing residential treatment, clients can undergo a lower level of care such as intensive outpatient treatment or partial hospitalization.
+Residential treatment is a high-level level of care offered at AKUA Mind and Body, providing around-the-clock clinical support for clients who are struggling with a severe mental health disorder or substance abuse disorder.
+Clients who undergo residential treatment live at the treatment facility, and undergo daily psychotherapy sessions for an average of 6 hours a day.
+Residential treatment usually lasts an average of 30-90 days.
+During this time clients undergo group therapy, individual therapy and family therapy.
+After successfully completing residential treatment, clients can transition to a lower level of care such as intensive outpatient treatment or partial hospitalization.

-Partial hospitalization is an all day treatment program that requires the client to undergo four to six hours of therapy per day for three to five days per week but unlike residential treatment programs, clients in partial hospitalization go home after each day to the comfort of their own beds.
-Clients should have a strong support system at home, a reliable means of daily transportation, be medically stable, should not be withdrawing from illicit substances, or have active medical complications or be suicidal in order to undergo partial hospitalization.
-Partial hospitalization is a mid-level of care meaning that is a step down from residential treatment but more involved than intensive outpatient therapy.
+Partial hospitalization is an all-day treatment program that requires the client to undergo four to six hours of therapy per day for three to five days per week.
+Unlike residential treatment programs, clients in partial hospitalization go home after each day to the comfort of their own beds.
+Clients should have a strong support system at home, a reliable means of daily transportation, and be medically stable.
+Clients should not be in withdrawal from alcohol or substances, have active medical complications, or be suicidal in order to undergo partial hospitalization.
+Partial hospitalization is a mid-level of care: it is a step down from residential treatment, but more involved than intensive outpatient therapy.

 Gender Specific Treatment

-Gender specific treatment is designed to treat genders separately from one another and is a major component of AKUA Mind and Body for all levels of care and all mental health and substance abuse disorder treatment programs.
-Research has showed that proving separate treatment programs for males and females removes the distractions and barriers that often come with co-ed treatment programs.
-Gender specific treatment allows clients to feel more comfortable in treatment, allows clients to be able to spend more time on gender specific issues, and allows clients to feel more comfortable sharing intimate details and relating to others during group treatment.
+Gender specific treatment is designed to treat genders separately from one another.
+It is a major component of AKUA Mind and Body for all mental health and substance abuse disorder treatments, at all levels of care.
+Research has shown that separate treatment programs for males and females removes the distractions and barriers that often come with co-ed treatment programs.
+Gender specific treatment allows clients to feel more comfortable in treatment, allows clients to be able to spend more time on gender-specific issues, and allows clients to feel safer about sharing intimate details and relating to others during group treatment.

 Most PPO Policies Accepted